psmak3/psmak3.github.io/_posts/popculture/2021-12-30-popculture-virtuareality.md

 So is Meta the winner?

-Meta, pronounced MEAT-A (so stupid, huh), has come out with their effort at capturing VR with the Oculus.
+Meta, which means 'dead' in Hebrew (nice name, huh), has come out with their effort at capturing VR with the Oculus.
 The Oculus is not just for gaming; it is supposed to be a true VR experience that transcends what other traditional gaming platforms like PlayStation and XBox do.
 But yeah, it also has a ton of games.

 The Oculus has been out for over a year now and recently released their second generation.
 Unlike previous efforts of VR (eg: converting your iPhone into a VR/306 degree experience with a makeshift VR glasses thing), this contraption looks more like the way we imaged a VR consul would look like.